 Conclusion

 ARIA tags play a crucial role in making the web accessible to everyone.
 By adding these tags to their websites, developers can ensure that people with disabilities have a better experience online.
-This not only promotes inclusivity but also helps businesses reach a wider audience.
-Whether you’re a web developer or just someone interested in web accessibility, understanding ARIA tags is an important step towards creating a more inclusive internet for all.
+This not only promotes inclusivity but also helps businesses reach a wider audience and comply with legal requirements.